Raifc/taskpresso/README.md

  - Docker and Docker Compose

 ## Getting Started
 To get Taskpresso running locally, ensure you have Docker and Docker Compose installed.
-To run without Docker, see the `docs/running_without_docker.md` doc.
+To run without Docker, see the [Running without Docker](docs/running_without_docker.md) doc.

 ## Development Setup
 1. Clone this repository.